olekspickle/math-estimation/README.md

 # math-estimation

-Simple place where you can play with math estimation with nice visualization.
+Simple sample where you can play with math estimation with nice visualization.

 simply copy this into your terminal to get the demo locally
 ```bash